The Standard Model effective field theory at work: Introduction

 \subsection{The Standard Model as an effective theory}

 As mentioned above, the Standard Model can be interpreted as the leading-order dimension-four piece of a larger effective theory.
 This EFT must have the same gauge symmetries as the~SM.
+The gain of embedding the unknown physics into an effective theory is that it applies to all particle-physics processes and thus allows us to use a common framework to relate results of different experiments.
 There are actually two candidate EFTs that are distinguished only by their assumptions on the realization of the electroweak symmetry group.
-The Standard Model effective field theory~(SMEFT) assumes that the electroweak symmetry is realized linearly, whereas the Higgs effective field theory~(HEFT) assumes a non-linear realization.\footnote{The HEFT is sometimes also called the electroweak chiral Lagrangian~(EWChL).} In the SM both versions are equivalent as they are related by a field redefinition.
-However, they lead to different EFT descriptions as in the EFT framework it is not always possible to find a field redefinition to go from a non-linear to a linear realization of the electroweak symmetry.
-We review this issue in more detail in Sec.~\ref{sec:HEFT}.
+The Standard Model effective field theory~(SMEFT) assumes that the electroweak symmetry is realized linearly, whereas the Higgs effective field theory~(HEFT) allows us to consider the more general case of a non-linear realization.\footnote{The HEFT is sometimes also called the electroweak chiral Lagrangian~(EWChL).} Within the SM both versions are equivalent as they are related by a field redefinition.
+However, they lead to different EFT descriptions as in the EFT framework it is not always possible to find a field redefinition to go from a non-linear to a linear realization of the electroweak symmetry (we review this issue in more detail in Sec.~\ref{sec:HEFT}).
 The HEFT is thus a more general theory containing the~SMEFT as special case.
+In particular, the HEFT scenario applies also to BSM theories where the Higgs is part of a strongly-interacting and not fully decoupled sector.

 In this review we will focus mainly on the SMEFT, on the one hand because of its ``simplicity'', on the other hand because present data on SM precision tests and Higgs couplings seem to favor a linearly realized electroweak symmetry, i.e., a fundamental (or quasi-fundamental) Higgs field transforming as as doublet of~$\mathrm{SU}(2)_L$.
 For an extensive discussion about differences between HEFT and SMEFT we refer to~\cite{Brivio:2017vri}.